 It is important to understand the basics of long-term care so you are able to plan for your long-term care needs in the future.

 What is long-term care?
 Long-term care is much more than nursing home care.
-Long-term care includes help with daily activities such as bathing, dressing or other types of personal care.
+Long-term care includes help with daily activities such as:

 Where do I receive long-term care?
 You can receive long-term care in many places such as your home, a relative's home or a special facility.
 As the demand for long-term care grows, the options available are growing.